Leo-Brazil/Leo-Brazil/README.md

 ![](https://komarev.com/ghpvc/?username=ScorpianBrazil-github-username)

-My name is Leonardo and I’m a 𝗙𝗿𝗼𝗻𝘁-𝗘𝗻𝗱 𝗗𝗲𝘃𝗲𝗹𝗼𝗽𝗲𝗿.
+My name is Leonardo and I’m a Full Stack Developer.
 I have experience with programming, web development, code maintenance and implementation of these systems in companies.
 I also help teams to improve the quality of their projects and to solve any problems they may have.

 I like to apply what I learn in new projects and on web pages.
 And together with a team, I welcome new suggestions to improve the code.